-- a.
-The connectivity ratio shall be the number of street links divided by the number of nodes or end links, including cul-de-sac heads. - b.
+- 1. The connectivity ratio shall be the number of street links divided by the number of nodes or end links, including cul-de-sac heads. - 2.
 A link shall be any portion of a street, other than an alley, defined by a node at either end.
 Stub-outs to adjacent property shall be considered links.
-For the purpose of determining the number of links in a development, boulevards, median-divided roadways, and divided entrances shall be treated the same as conventional two-way roadways.

-A node shall be the terminus of a street or the intersection of two or more streets.
+For the purpose of determining the number of links in a development, boulevards, median-divided roadways, and divided entrances shall be treated the same as conventional two-way roadways. - 3.
+A node shall be the terminus of a street or the intersection of two (2) or more streets.
 Any curve or bend of a street that exceeds seventy-five (75) degrees shall receive credit as a node.
-Any curve or bend of a street that does not
+Any curve or bend of a street that does not exceed seventy-five (75) degrees shall not be considered a node.
+A divided entrance shall only count once.